-- 16. CAREC countries occupy a wide geographical territory, comprising thousands of kilometers (km), share borders, and have deep historical and cultural ties.
+- 16. CAREC countries occupy a wide geographic territory, comprising thousands of kilometers (km), share borders, and have deep historical and cultural ties.
 Yet they speak various languages and have political, economic, and ethnic differences.
 Geopolitically, the 11 CAREC countries are members of different, and only partly, overlapping regional groupings and programs.
 For example, Azerbaijan, Georgia, and Kazakhstan are members of the European Higher Education Area or Bologna Process.
 Kazakhstan and the Kyrgyz Republic joined the Eurasian Economic Union.
 Afghanistan and Pakistan are members of the South Asian Association for Regional Cooperation. - 17.
-The CAREC region consists of countries with varying income levels: upper middle-income countries (Azerbaijan, the PRC, Kazakhstan and Turkmenistan); lower middle-income countries (Georgia, the Kyrgyz Republic, Mongolia, Pakistan, and Uzbekistan); and low-income countries (Afghanistan and Tajikistan).
-Likewise, the proportion of CAREC countries population living below national poverty line also differs from one country to another (Figure 1).
-Some have an acute economic dependence on natural resources-e.g., Azerbaijan, Kazakhstan, and Turkmenistan, being major petroleum exporters; and the PRC, being highly reliant on petroleum imports.
+The CAREC region consists of countries with varying income levels: upper middle-income countries (Azerbaijan, the PRC, Kazakhstan, and Turkmenistan); lower middle-income countries (Georgia, the Kyrgyz Republic, Mongolia, Pakistan, and Uzbekistan); and low-income countries (Afghanistan and Tajikistan).
+Likewise, the proportion of CAREC countries' population living below national poverty line also differs from one country to another (Figure 1).
+Some have an acute economic dependence on natural resources-e.g., Azerbaijan, Kazakhstan, and Turkmenistan, being major petroleum exporters; and the PRC, being highly reliant on petroleum imports. - 18.
+The varying income levels in the CAREC region have resulted in divergent patterns of cross-border labor movement.
+For instance, Kazakhstan is a net importer of labor, mainly from neighboring countries, while Afghan border communities rely on the daily wage labor market on the Pakistan-Afghanistan cross-border transit points.
+Inner Mongolia Autonomous Region in the PRC offers employment and livelihood opportunities for Mongolian border communities. - 19.
+All these aspects contribute to defining the identity of border communities, their interaction dynamics, and the barriers to enhanced people's movement across borders.